Where We Work

 Last year, we helped millions build lasting change

-Helped more than 71,000 women build healthier futures for themselves and their families.
+Provided agricultural tools, training, and education to nearly 50,000 women to build healthier futures for themselves and their families.

 Office opened: 2001